naonori/ulptkit/README.md

 (Preprint / arXiv references to be added here.)

 ## License
-MIT License © 2025 Naonori Sugiyama
+MIT License (c) 2025 Naonori Sugiyama

 ## Issues and Contact
 If you find a bug, have a question, or would like to suggest an improvement,